faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

      ./dotnet-install.sh --version 8.0.404 --install-dir $DOTNET_ROOT
      ```

-      >**Note**: These commands download and prepare the official `.NET` installation script, grant it execute permissions, and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory as we dont have the admin privileges to install it globally.
+      >**Note**: These commands download and prepare the official `.NET` installation script, grant it execute permissions, and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory as we don't have the admin privileges to install it globally.

 1. Enter the following command to restore the workload.